Tavorc/Test-MVVM/README.md

 # Test-MVVM
-An example app that implements MVVM architechture, and implement infrastructure for networking.
+An example app that implements MVVM architechture, and implements infrastructure for networking.

 # Technologies:
 - Retrofit